sdiehl/wiwinwlh/tutorial.md

 Monomorphism Restriction
 ------------------------

-The most common edge case of the inference is known as the dreaded *monomorphic restriction*.
+The most common edge case of the inference is known as the dreaded *monomorphism restriction*.

 When the toplevel declarations of a module are generalized the monomorphism restricts that toplevel values (i.e. expressions not under a lambda ) whose type contains the subclass of the ``Num`` type from the Prelude are not generalized and instead are instantiated with a monotype tried sequentially from the list specified by the ``default`` which is normally `Integer`, then `Double`.

 ~~~~ {.haskell include="src/04-extensions/monomorphism.hs"}
 ~~~~